-- Gender equality (SDG 5);
+- Gender equality (SDG 5); - Affordable and clean energy (SDG 7);

 - Decent work and economic growth (SDG 8);

+- Reduced inequalities (SDG 10)

-- Industry, innovation and infrastructure (SDG 9);
+- Sustainable cities and communities (SDG 11);

 - Responsible consumption and production (SDG 12); and

 - Climate action (SDG 13).

 The sustainable investments contributed to the identified sustainable investment objective by being aligned with the relevant SDGs as set out above.